LTS5/USSR-IUS2017/README.md

   * pip (with setuptools and wheel)
   * MATLAB (code tested on MATLAB R2016b and R2017a)
   * git
-  * (Optional) NVIDIA GPU with Kepler or newer architecture and NVIDIA CUDA
+  * (Optional) NVIDIA GPU with Kepler or newer architecture and its driver (version >= 367.48).
+The CUDA toolkit is not required to run the code.

 ## Installation
 1. Clone the repository (``--recursive`` is used to download the [PICMUS submodule] when cloning the repo)